arturmatlega/instalguru-blog-en/_posts/2020-02-10-pipe-cover-how-to-hide-exposed-pipes.md

 ## Covering ceiling pipes and hiding pipes by the floor - easier thank you think

-If you wan to conceal pipes located under the ceiling or by the floor - the easiest way involves using the furniture.
+If you want to conceal pipes located under the ceiling or by the floor - the easiest way involves using the furniture.
 For the ceiling, all types of tall, custom-ordered wardrobes and closets or bookcases are perfect.

 {:.distinction.distinction-info.distinction-negative}